MoonsideGames/MoonWorksGraphicsTests/README.md

 **BasicCompute**

-Uses compute pipelines to (1) fill a texture with data then display it to the screen and (2) calculate the squares of the first 64 integers.
+Uses compute pipelines to (1) fill a texture with yellow pixels then display it to the screen and (2) calculate the squares of the first 64 integers.
 Tests compute pipeline creation, compute dispatching, compute textures, and compute buffers.

+**ComputeUniforms**

+Uses a compute pipeline to fill a texture with a color gradient.
+Tests compute uniforms.